dwf/rescued-scipy-wiki/Cookbook/Matplotlib/Animations.rst

        draw()                         # redraw the canvas print 'FPS:' , 200/(time.time()-tstart)

-Note the technique of creating a line with the call to [`http://matplotlib.sf.net/matplotlib.pylab.html#-plot`_ plot]:
+Note the technique of creating a line with the call to `plot <http://matplotlib.sf.net/matplotlib.pylab.html#-plot>`_:

 ::